 Reading food labels doesn't mean consumers have to spend an extra hour in the grocery store.
 Massey suggests starting in one section of the grocery store per trip.

 "It might take a little bit of time, but the next time you'll remember," she said.

-In the end, the healthiest diets probably will involve more common sense than label reading because the closer a food is to its natural state, they more straightforward the nutrition information will be.
+In the end, the healthiest diets will probably involve more common sense than label reading.
+The closer a food is to its natural state, the more straightforward the nutrition information will be.

-"I want people to understand ... that you have to step back and think, is this an inherently healthy product to begin with," Massey said.
+"You have to step back and think, 'Is this an inherently healthy product to begin with?'"
+Massey said.